buynyy/analytical-projects/toxic-comments-classification/README.md

 Train the model to classify comments into positive and negative.

 ### Data description:
-The `text` field contains the text of the comment, and `toxic` is the target feature.
+The `text` field contains the text of the comment, and `toxic` is the target variable.

 ### Project results
 - The model was trained to classify comments into positive and negative ones.